AnyChart/docs.anychart.com/Basic_Charts_Types/Spline_Area_Chart.md

 ## Settings

-The Spline Area chart is a modification of the Area chart, so these two types share all the settings.
-To learn more, see the [Area Chart](Area_Chart) article.
+The Spline Area chart is a modification of the Area chart, so these two types share almost all the settings.
+You can find more settings in this article: [Area Chart](Area_Chart).

-There are also settings that affect all chart types in AnyChart, including both Area and Spline Area.
-To learn more, read the [General Settings](General_Settings) article.
+Also, in AnyChart there are many settings that are configured in the same way for all chart types, including the Spline Area chart (for example, legend and interactivity settings): [General Settings](General_Settings).

+In addition, see a full list of methods available for the Spline Area series: you can find it in {api:anychart.core.cartesian.series.SplineArea}AnyChart API{api}.